What the Bible Says About Changing Careers

 The Bible Never Commands Career Loyalty

-Here is something most people miss: nowhere in Scripture does God command you to stay in one career for life.
+Here's something most people miss.
+Nowhere in Scripture does God command you to stay in one career for life.

 Biblical People Who Changed Careers